 During a trial, a criminal defense attorney will:

-A conviction in a criminal matter can lead to serious long-term consequences for your freedom, your finances, and your reputation.
+A conviction in a criminal matter can lead to serious long-term consequences for your freedom, finances, and reputation.
 Contact the Legal Helpers to get connected to experienced legal counsel in your community.
 Time is of the essence if you are facing criminal charges or an indictment.
 Protect your rights today!